DanielUgoAli/DanielUgoAli/README.md

   <!--- @ <a href="https://www.nileuniversity.edu.ng">Nile</a> --->
 - Love working with fastapi
 -  Pytorch is cool, tinygrad too
-- Primarily Computer Vision but peeking into NLP & Agent Harness Engineeringa bit.
+- Primarily Computer Vision but peeking into NLP & Agent Harness Engineering a bit.
 - People aren't utilizing Ai enough, we are just scratching the surface.
 - Libtorch+CUDA
 - Saturn is a cool planet 🪐